AI Layoffs: How Automation Impacts Workers Today

 The rise of AI and automation is reshaping the labor market in profound ways.
 While the threat of job loss is real, it also presents opportunities for workers to adapt and thrive in new roles.
 By staying informed, upskilling, and advocating for supportive policies, everyday people can navigate this changing landscape with confidence.

-Read analysis JOBS LABORAI Regulation in California: What It Means for Workers
+Read analysis REGULATION POLICYAI Governance Partnership: What It Means for Workers

 Read analysis